Barcelona, Spain

 Invited – Plenary Session

 Boris Kozinsky studied at MIT for his B.S. degrees in Physics, Mathematics, and Electrical Engineering and Computer Science, and received his PhD degree in Physics also from MIT.
-He then worked at Bosch Research where he established the atomistic computational materials design team, before joining Harvard University.
-His group at the Harvard School and Engineering and Applied Sciences has pioneered computational and machine learning methods, such as equivariant and Bayesian force fields and nonlocal density functionals for materials.
-Applications of these methods include understanding electronic and atomistic mechanisms of transport, phase transformations, heterogeneous reactions, and nanomechanics.
+He then worked at Bosch Research where he established the atomistic computational materials design team.
+5 years ago, he started teaching Computational Materials Science at the Harvard School of Engineering and Applied Sciences.
+His research group combines physics, chemistry, math and computer science to develop methods for using computers to design materials for energy storage and conversion and to understand how atoms and electrons determine their properties.

 INVITED